ojd2/CS4201_GC/README.md

 After the copying we should try adjust all pointers and their objects to point to the new space where the objects were copied.
-A technique which may help us to solve this issue is a Forwarding Addresses.
+A technique that may help us to solve this issue is a Forwarding Addresses.
-This technique contains a special marker value which we can put on the object when copy it.
+This technique contains a special marker value that we can put on the object when copy it.

 At runtime, we can assign and mark the copied objects more efficiently